myrrlyn/SeniorDesign/doc/Pilot.md

 When an interrupt goes off, the matching flag in this register is also set.
 If we cared, we would write a logic 1 to the flag bit to clear it, but we don't.

+###### `DDRB`

+AVR architecture uses each pin for two functions: general- and special- purpose IO.
+We need to set the pins used by `OC1A` and `OC1B` to explicit output in order for the clocks to drive them, and we must take care to not use those pins directly in software. `OC1A` shares Pin 11 with `PB5`, and `OC1B` shares Pin 12 with `PB6`.
+The `DDRB` register must have bits 5 and 6 set high; the rest should be left alone.
+The Arduino function `pinMode()` does this, but for consistency's sake I am using bit-level initialization for this as well as for the rest of the timer registers.